SoarGroup/Release-Support/SoarShuffler/README.txt

 ===========================
 Soar Shuffler Documentation
 ===========================
 This python script creates zip files of the all the downloads that we post to the Soar web site.
-It reads in a data file (Soar_Projects_Filelist.py) that contains a declarative representation of how the script should put together the zip file.
+It reads in a data file (Soar_Projects_Filelist.txt) that contains a declarative representation of how the script should put together the zip file.

 It can do a variety of different things based on the contents of that data file:
   - Create a zip